Raja Dhiraja Yoga – The Yoga of the King of Kings

 - effect on the glands, chakras, and propensities

 - when glandular functions are well balanced this contributes to mental balance

-- by strengthening the psychic centers the asana help control the mental propensities, tendencies (vrttis), controlled by these centers.
+- by strengthening the psychic centers the asana helps control the mental propensities, and tendencies (VRTTIS), controlled by these centers.
 There are 50 propensities and are distributed in the 6 lower chakras

 The deep relaxation – Shavasana – at the end of a yoga session and applied in between certain yoga postures (asanas) provide a chance for the body to assimilate the increased energy gained from the practice

 Kumbhaka – breath retention is most often known in the practice of Pranayama.
 Relate to ancient, traditional, and authentic yoga techniques.
 In Rajadhiraja yoga as we hold our breath in certain asanas, we absorb the prana – the life force energy.

 Is a powerful tool to which you always have access, but retention should only be practiced after 4/5 months (or even later on) of REGULAR PRANAYAMA!
 Kumbhaka strengthens the diaphragm, increasing lung capacity, purifies the entire respiratory system, and massages the glands.
 Glands affect our Emotions – secretion of the gland affects chakras and our propensities.

 In this traditional form of yoga, a skin massage should be done before lying in deep relaxation – Shavasana (the Corpse Pose), for at least two minutes.

 Massage helps to absorb sebaceous oils, which are naturally excreted on the surface of the skin during exercise.

 Deep relaxation gives the body a chance to assimilate and integrate all the positive energy, that you have been generated and gained from the asanas